testem/testem/README.md

 Or if you are using require.js or another loader, just make sure you load `/testem.js` as the next script after the test framework.

+'/testem.js' here is dynamically generated to be used client-side and it should not be confused with server-side 'testem.js'.

 ### Dynamic Substitution

 To enable dynamically substituting in the Javascript files in your custom test page, you must